 There is one minor mapping requirement included within the proposed action, however it is an element of larger and more complex mapping requirements which are already extant for various permitting mechanisms.
-Furthermore, the mapping requirement is only applicable for those conducting Tethered Operations within Cable Operations, a practice which previously would have required significant explanation and justification and created an equal, or potentially larger impact that the modified regulations and mapping requirement.
+Furthermore, the mapping requirement is only applicable for those conducting Tethered Operations within Cable Operations, a practice which previously would have required significant explanation and justification and created a similar economic impact than the modified regulations and mapping requirement, thereby offsetting any potential impact.
 There are no economic impacts associated with this requirement.